WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 Please see our Existing Design Service for more information.

-Please note that personalised designs are excluded from our returns policy and therefore cannot be returned or exchanged.
+Please note that personalised designs are excluded from our Returns or Exchange Policy.

-At Ethica, we possess an extensive database of additional images and videos of our rings.
-If you are interested in seeing these, please get in touch via telephone on 01872 222248 or email us.
+We possess an extensive database of additional images and videos of our rings.
+If you are interested in seeing these, please get in touch via telephone on 01872 222248 or Contact Us by email.
 We can send across any additional photos and videos available of your chosen designs by WeTransfer.

 Please note that we will not necessarily have photos or videos of our newest designs.
-This is because we make all of our jewellery specially to order, and we only take photos and videos of finished set pieces that come into our showroom before despatching to our customers.
+This is because we make all of our jewellery especially to order, and we only take photos and videos of finished set pieces that come into our showroom before dispatching to our customers.

 We understand that it isn’t always possible to get the size right on the first attempt – surprise engagement rings are notoriously tricky!
 We offer a resizing service for those rings that need resizing.